Eugen Eckert: Career

 Born in Frankfurt am Main, Eckert first worked as a social worker.
 He studied from 1977 Protestant theology, pedagogic psychology and Slavic languages at the Frankfurt University and the Mainz University.
-In 1990 he became the minister of the Protestant parish of Offenbach-Lauterborn.
-He has been a minister for students (Studentenpfarrer) of the Frankfurt University since 1996, and is the minister of the stadium Commerzbank-Arena.
+In 1990 he became the pastor of the Protestant parish of Offenbach-Lauterborn.
+He has been a pastor for students (Studentenpfarrer) of the Frankfurt University since 1996, and is the pastor of the stadium Commerzbank-Arena.
 He has also worked for broadcasters and wrote books.
 From 1993 to 2013 he lectured at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main.

 Eckert wrote from 1976 lyrics of Neues Geistliches Lied, producing more than thousand songs, ten oratorios, several Singspiele and cantatas.
 He was in 1975 founding member of the band Habakuk, for which he has worked as songwriter, singer and manager.
 Eckert was active in the Arbeitskreis Kirchenmusik und Jugendseelsorge im Bistum Limburg from 1980.
 When Franz-Peter Tebartz-van Elst, then the bishop, dismissed its president Patrick Dehm as director of the "Haus der Begegnung", Eckert resigned to express his protest.

 Eckert is a founding member and vice president of the ecumenical association inTAKT, founded on 8 April 2013 to promote Neues Geistliches Lied.